 Sadly 2008 saw the passing of the Centronic's founder Gilbert Tomes who died peacefully on 18th June aged 94.

-Two further acquisitions were made by the company before the end of the decade, a precision wound components business in 2008 and a Global Precision Engineering in 2009.
-Both of these businesses were fully integrated on to the main UK manufacturing site in Croydon and have flourished as part of the Centronic family of products.
+Two further acquisitions were made by the company before the end of the decade, a precision wound components business in 2008 and Global Precision Engineering in 2009.
+Both of these businesses were fully integrated in to the main UK manufacturing site in Croydon and have flourished as part of the Centronic family of products.

 2010 and onwards…